Princeton-CDH/geniza/README.rst

 This application has internationalization and translation enabled.

 - If you create any new translatable content, you should run `makemessages <https://docs.djangoproject.com/en/3.1/ref/django-admin/#makemessages>`_ to create or update message files.
+We use a customized version of this command, available in ``/geniza/common/management/commands/makemessages.py``.

-	cd geniza && django-admin makemessages
+	django-admin makemessages

+- Before running the app, you should run `compilemessages <https://docs.djangoproject.com/en/3.1/ref/django-admin/#compilemessages>`_ to generate compiled translations.

+    django-admin compilemessages

 Unit Tests
 ----------